Urn models, Markov chains and random walks in cosmological topologically massive gravity at the critical point: Summary and outlook

 \section{Summary and outlook}

-In this work, a further step was taken in the study of the log sector of CCTMG, thanks to a correspondence between the distribution of clusters in the $n$-particle states and an allelic distribution in mathematical genetics both given by the Ewens sampling theory.
+In this work, a further step was taken in the study of the log sector of CCTMG, thanks to a correspondence between the distribution of cluster partitions in the $n$-particle states and an allelic distribution in mathematical genetics both given by the Ewens sampling theory.
 The results are summarized below.

-\begin{itemize} \item We showed that the log sector can be realized as a generic one-mode urn model whose evolution is generated by adding a ball in using the multiplication generator of a Heisenberg–Weyl algebra constructed in our previous work \cite{Mvondo-She:2018htn}, in terms of differential operators acting on the polynomial components of the log partition function. \item From the above algebraic aspect of urn model realization, we further showed that the Ewens fragmentation process encoded in the cluster-size distribution partition function $Z_{log}$ leads to a Hoppe urn model description of the log sector. \item The $\theta$-ball in Hoppe's urn model was interpreted as a ($\theta$-biased) defect, giving a perspective of the dynamics of defect diffusion in the theory that is complementary to the rooted tree expansion of $Z_{log}$ \cite{Mvondo-She:2022jnf}, where the roots were identified as defects \cite{Mvondo-She:2023xel}.
-The content of the urns in Hoppe's urn model description is in one-to-one correspondence with the rooted trees, and the mutator ball in the urns corresponds to the roots. \item The Markovian property of partition structures in Hoppe's work \cite{hoppe1984polya,hoppe1987sampling} was shown by the fact the genus zero double Hurwitz numbers with branching corresponding to two identical partitions of $n$ over zero and infinity that is generated by the log partition function satisfies a recurrence relation. \item The structure of the Markov chain consisting of a state space is the set of permutation on $S_n$ lead to a random transposition walk interpretation of the Markov process, due to a state distribution given by the Hurwitz numbers. \end{itemize}
+\begin{itemize} \item We showed that the log sector can be realized as a generic one-mode urn model whose evolution is generated by adding a ball in using the multiplication generator of a Heisenberg–Weyl algebra constructed in our previous work \cite{Mvondo-She:2018htn}, in terms of differential operators acting on the polynomial components of the log partition function. \item From the above algebraic aspect of urn model realization, we further showed that the Ewens fragmentation process encoded in the cluster-size distribution partition function $Z_{log}$ leads to a Hoppe urn model description of the log sector. \item The urn content of in Hoppe's model description is in one-to-one correspondence with the (genus-zero Feynman diagrams) rooted tree expansion of $Z_{log}$ found in \cite{Mvondo-She:2022jnf}, and the mutator ball in the urn model corresponds to the root in the Feynman diagram tree expansion. \item The Markovian property of partition structures in Hoppe's work \cite{hoppe1984polya,hoppe1987sampling} was shown by the fact the genus-zero double Hurwitz numbers with branching corresponding to two identical partitions of $n$ over zero and infinity that is generated by the log partition function satisfies a recurrence relation. \item The Hopf algebraic structure of composition of functions in $Z_{log}$ was used to show that the random dynamical system can be understood as a random walk on the symmetric group $S_n$. \item From the fact that the partition function of any gauge theory on a two-dimensional surface of genus zero is equivalent to a random walk on the gauge group manifold, we gave a probabilistic interpretation of the log sector of CCTMG as an $S_n$ two-dimensional gauge theory. \end{itemize}